-In Master mode, the Logic Cell Array automatically loads configuration data from an external memory device.
-There are three Master modes which use the internal timing source to supply the configuration clock (CCLK) to time the incoming data.
-Serial Master mode uses serial configuration data supplied to data-in (DIN) from a synchronous serial source such as the Xilinx Serial Configuration PROM shown in Figure 21.
-Parallel Master Low and Master High modes automatically use parallel data supplied to the D0-D7 pins in response to the 16-bit address generated by the LCA.
+In Master mode, the LCA device automatically loads configuration data from an external memory device.
+There are three Master modes that use the internal timing source to supply the configuration clock (CCLK) to time the incoming data.
+Serial Master mode uses serial configuration data supplied to Data-in (DIN) from a synchronous serial source such as the Xilinx Serial Configuration PROM shown in Figure 21.
+Parallel Master Low and Master High modes automatically use parallel data sup-

+Figure 21.
+Master Serial Mode.
+The one-time-programmable XC1736A/XC1765 Serial Configuration PROM supports automatic loading of configuration programs up to 36K bits.
+Multiple devices can be cascaded to support additional LCAs.
+An early DONE inhibits the XC1736A data output a CCLK cycle before the LCA I/Os become active. plied to the D0-D7 pins in response to the 16-bit address generated by the LCA.
 Figure 22 shows an example of the parallel Master mode connections required.
 The LCA HEX starting address is 0000 and increments for Master Low mode and it is FFFF and decrements for Master High mode.
 These two modes provide address compatibility with microprocessors which begin execution from opposite ends of memory.
-For Master high or low, data bytes are read in parallel by each read clock (RCLK) and internally serialized by the configuration clock.
+For Master High or Low, data bytes are read in parallel by each Read Clock (RCLK) and internally serialized by the Configuration Clock.
 As each data byte is read, the least significant bit of the next byte, D0, becomes the next bit in the internal serial configuration word.
-One Master mode LCA can be used to interface the configuration program-store and pass additional concatenated configuration data to additional LCAs in a serial daisy-chain fashion.
+One Maste-mode LCA can be used to interface the configuration program-store and pass additional concatenated configuration data to additional LCAs in a serial daisy-chain fashion.
 CCLK is provided for the slaved devices and their serialized data is supplied from DOUT to DIN - DOUT to DIN etc.